redhat-developer/service-binding-operator/examples/bind_imported_app_to_offcluster_operator_managed_AWS_RDS_db/README.md

 #### Deploy Shell application

-To illustrate and verify that the binding works we will use a simple shell application that lists all environment variables that starts with `MYDB_` prefix and then goes to sleep for an hour.
+To illustrate and verify that the binding works we will use a simple shell application that lists all environment variables that start with the `MYDB_` prefix and then goes to sleep for an hour.

 To deploy the application use the `deploy-shell-app` make target: